Luis Buñuel

+Early life and education

 Buñuel was born on 22 February 1900 in Calanda, a small town in the Aragon region of Spain.
-His father was Leonardo Buñuel, also a native of Calanda, who had left home at the age of 14 to start a hardware business in Havana, Cuba, ultimately amassing a fortune and returning home to Calanda at the age of 43, in 1898.
+His father was Leonardo Buñuel, also a native of Calanda, who had left home at age 14 to start a hardware business in Havana, Cuba, ultimately amassing a fortune and returning home to Calanda at the age of 43, in 1898.
 He married the 18-year-old daughter of the only innkeeper in Calanda, María Portolés Cerezuela.
-The oldest of seven children, Luis had two brothers, Alfonso and Leonardo, and four sisters: Alicia, Concepción, Margarita and María.
-He would later describe his birthplace by saying that in Calanda, "the Middle Ages lasted until World War I".
+The eldest of seven children, Luis had two brothers, Alfonso and Leonardo, and four sisters: Alicia, Concepción, Margarita and María.
+He later described his birthplace by saying that in Calanda, "the Middle Ages lasted until World War I".

-When Buñuel was four and a half months old, the family moved to Zaragoza, where they were one of the wealthiest families in town.
+When Buñuel was four months old, the family moved to Zaragoza, where they were one of the wealthiest families in town.
 In Zaragoza, Buñuel received a strict Jesuit education at the private Colegio del Salvador, starting at the age of seven and continuing for the next seven years.
 After being kicked and insulted by the study hall proctor before a final exam, Buñuel refused to return to the school.
 He told his mother he had been expelled, which was not true; in fact, he had received the highest marks on his world history exam.
 Buñuel finished the last two years of his high school education at the local public school, graduating at the age of 16.
-Even as a child, Buñuel was something of a cinematic showman; friends from that period described productions in which Buñuel would project shadows on a screen using a magic lantern and a bedsheet.
+Even as a child, Buñuel was something of a cinematic showman; friends from that period described productions in which Buñuel projected shadows on a screen using a magic lantern and a bedsheet.
 He also excelled at boxing and playing the violin.